-However, the traditional family model has come under intense pressure from the challenges of the modern world, with busy parents struggling to balance work and family life, and children becoming increasingly engrossed in smartphones, tablets, televisions and other electronic devices.
+However, the traditional family model has been under intense pressur from the challenges of the modern world, with busy parents struggling to balance work and family life, and children becoming increasingly engrossed in smartphones, tablets, televisions and other electroni devices.
 The result is often less time to prepare and share mealtimes together as a family, and less time to enjoy quality moments together.

-The Danone Institute International has joined forces with experts in the field to develop a unique perspective on the topic.
-Dietitians, nutritionists, paediatricians, psychologists, sociologists, and public health professionals have come together to review existing evidence and discuss innovative strategies, to empower families and parents to make positive decisions for nurturing healthy eating in their children.
+The DII has joined forces with experts in the field to develop a unique perspective on the topic.
+They have come together to review existing evidence and discuss innovative strategies, to empower families and parents to make positive decisions for nurturing healthy eating in their children.

-The outcome?
-In order to achieve a positive impact on children’s healthy eating, it is essential to shift the emphasis from “nutrition” to “eating habits” and to consider not only what we eat but also how we eat.
+In order to achieve a positive impact on children’s healthy eating, it is essential to shift the emphasis from “nutrition” to “eating habits” and to consider not only what “we eat” but also “how we eat”.
 This involves adopting a multi-faceted approach, with the aim of nurturing and instilling positive changes, to support families in creating healthy eating habits.